-Bear in mind that your choice of topic is meant to demonstrate your ability to cover some aspects of the respective module.
-Do not choose too broad a topic - 'The Representation of Gender in Anglophone Fiction', 'First Language Acquisition' or 'Inclusion' will necessarily lead to a superficial paper, while 'Gender Subversion in Select Short Stories by Angela Carter', 'The Universal Listener in First Language Acquisition' or 'Inclusive Education in Primary School: Working with Open Tasks' gives you a better orientation and focus.
-In other words, a good paper addresses a specific research thesis.
-Developing an appropriate research question will help you narrow down your topic to a manageable scope, create a structure for your paper (which should be reflected in your table of contents) and also serve as a guiding thread during the writing process.
-A good research question cannot be answered by a simple 'yes' or 'no' but requires you to engage with different ideas and perspectives, from which you then develop your (hypo)thesis.
+Your choice of topic is meant to demonstrate your ability to cover chosen aspects of the respective module.
+A good paper addresses a specific research thesis.
+A broad topic like 'The Representation of Gender in Anglophone Fiction', 'First Language Acquisition' or 'Inclusion' will lead to a superficial paper; topics like 'Gender Subversion in Select Short Stories by ...', 'The Universal Listener in First Language Acquisition' or 'Inclusive Education in Primary School: Working with Open Tasks' give you a better orientation and focus.
+Your paper must refer to content discussed in class.

+To find a thesis, first develop an appropriate research question, which will help you narrow down your topic, create a structure for your paper (reflected in your table of contents) and can serve as a guiding thread during the writing process.
+A good research question cannot be answered by a simple 'yes' or 'no' but asks for the 'how, why and to what effect'.
+It requires you to engage with different ideas and perspectives, from which you then create causal relations and develop your thesis.

-If you have already decided on a broader topic but are unsure how to start developing a research thesis, having a look at the articles others have written about your novel or author, for example, or the tables of contents and introductions of books on your topic can be a good way to get some inspiration.
-Articles can best be found if you browse databanks like MLA or JSTOR; tables of contents and introductions are often available online (e.g. the USB Portal of the USB Cologne or via Amazon or Google Books).
+If you have already decided on a topic but are unsure about your research thesis, take a look at existing academic publications addressing your topic, novel or author, or read the tables of contents and introductions of books on your topic.
+Appropriate scholarly articles can be found in databanks like MLA or JSTOR (not just with Google or the like); tables of contents are widely available online .

-Once you have found a topic and developed a research thesis, contact your supervisor to get the go-ahead before you start writing.
-Some supervisors will expect you to hand in a table of contents before you start writing while others may request a short abstract outlining your research thesis.
-Both should make your argumentative build-up visible.
+Before you start writing, contact your supervisor to get the go-ahead for your topic and research thesis.
+Some supervisors will expect a table of contents while others may request a short abstract outlining your main research aims and argumentative build-up.
 Keep your title short - you can give all the necessary explanations and specifications in your introduction.
 Capitalise all words in your title except articles, prepositions and conjunctions.
+4

-4. Finding Literature
+4. Finding Appropriate Sources

 Whatever your choice of topic might be, you are expected to work with 'proper', i.e. academic secondary sources (see section 6).
 Secondary literature comprises a wide range of scholarly publications from monographs and anthologies to essays, book chapters or studies in research journals.
 It does not include term papers written by other students, reviews or similar material.
 You are expected to be able to situate your research thesis within the field of research you are exploring: know what others have already said (for example about female vampires and the fear of overly powerful women in the 19th century with respect to Dracula, or about the importance of interaction in the EFL classroom).
-Ideally, you might be able to think further and point out aspects that have not been mentioned yet by other scholars.
+Ideally, think further and point out aspects that have not been mentioned yet by other scholars.

 You are required to find the appropriate literature, and you need to learn how this is done.
 Random online search is useless and will, in most cases, only lead you to low-quality sources or to school-level essays that you even have to pay for.
-Unfortunately, good-quality academic publications are not always available for free and for everyone, which is why we - as members of the university - have access to databanks and online libraries that usually need a subscription.
-For full access from outside the university's network, you need a VPN client (for instructions, see the website of the RRZK).
-Start with our own library and check what we have available, then move on to the databanks, books and e-media available via the USB Portal.
+Good-quality academic publications are not always available for free and for everyone, which is why we - as members of the university - have access to databanks and online libraries that need a subscription.
+For full access from outside the campus, you need a VPN client (for instructions, see the website of the RRZK).
+Check what publications we have in our own department library, then move on to the databanks, books and e-media available via the USB Portal.
 If you already have a publication dedicated to the topic of your choice, check the list of works cited there.
-If you need more support, contact your supervisor.
+For more support, contact your supervisor.